atomisthq/docs/docs/quick-starts/new-project-template/new-project-template-from-fork.md

 ---

+> ***NOTE:*** It is an error to attempt to publish a template with public visibility with the same name as another public template.
+[More on public and private templates...](../../reference-docs/project-templates-overview.md)

 The bot will then ask what template you'd like to publish, from which repository in your GitHub organisation:

 ---